 - Internal processes: As business operations and activities change, they are sure to demand changes in your internal processes as well.
 Therefore, it is appropriate that you redefine your internal processes to reflect your company’s guidelines and your organizations technical operations, to provide a reference framework for your employees.

-- The technical staff: BIM is going to have a substantive impact on your workforce.
+- The technical staff: Building information modeling is going to have a substantive impact on your workforce.
 Whether you hire new professional BIM personnel or plan to train your existing workforce on BIM.
 It is important, in either case, that each member of your workforce is allowed active participation in BIM implementation, so that they become aware of the nuances within your organization.

 - Technology: This is the most visible and the most talked about investment that you will make when transitioning to BIM.
 It is not only going to impact future resourcing and training, but also software interoperability.
 Therefore, it is important that you pay special attention to software selection keeping in mind individual competencies and business processes within your organization.